Nr-1000101/hidra/README.md

 # HIDRA
-this github repository contains all the accompanying information and scripts used to train the HIDRA - HIerarchical DFT accuracy transformer model to Reconstruct Atomic geometry - and construct the dataset that it was trained on
+this github repository contains all the accompanying information and scripts used to train the HIDRA - HIerarchical DFT accuracy transformer model to Reconstruct Atomic geometry.
+Additionally, all the scripts to construct the dataset that HIDRA was trained on, some information about it and the link to the dataset itself are can be found in [dataset]()